JohnSpahr/reXP/README.md

 # reXP
-A tool that lests you copy pre-installed Windows XP programs and games to a portable storage device.
+A tool that lets you copy pre-installed Windows XP programs and games to a portable storage device.

 ![reXP Screenshot](https://github.com/JohnSpahr/reXP/blob/master/screenshot%20of%20reXP.jpg?raw=true)